JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/Bhagavad_Gita/Sanatsugatiya_2.md

 [^625]: 152:5 Sanatsu<i>g</i>âta says he differs from ‘the wise;’ delusion = thinking the not-self to be the self; heedlessness = falling off from one's natural condition as the Brahman—which is the cause of delusion (<i>S</i>ankara).
 See [p.
 153](#p153) infra; Ka<i>th</i>a, 152; and Taittirîya-upanishad, p.
 80.

 [^626]: 152:6 <i>S</i>ankara suggests that demons might mean creatures attached to worldly objects; and gods those who are pleased in their own self; and he cites a stanza in support of this suggestion.
-The allusion, however, seems to be plainly to the story at _Kh_ândogya, p.
+The allusion, however, seems to be plainly to the story at <i>Kh</i>ândogya, p.
 571 seq., where the idea and expression of ‘being vanquished’ also occurs (p.
 583).
 That word <i>S</i>ankara interprets in connexion with his suggested interpretation to mean ‘are born in lower species.’
-See _Kh_ândogya, p.
+See <i>Kh</i>ândogya, p.
 585, and Maitrî, p.
 211, about asuras or demons.
 It is interesting to note that in the Introduction to the Mahâbhâshya, there is an allusion to a story of the ‘demons’ being ‘vanquished’ in consequence of their grammatical blunders.

 [^627]: 153:1 Those deluded by worldly objects; ‘this’ means ‘heedlessness.’